Ich bin ein Berliner

 Twenty-two months earlier, East Germany had erected the Berlin Wall to prevent mass emigration to West Berlin.
 The speech was aimed as much at the Soviet Union as it was at West Berliners.
 Another phrase in the speech was also spoken in German, "Lasst sie nach Berlin kommen" ("Let them come to Berlin"), addressed at those who claimed "we can work with the Communists", a remark at which Nikita Khrushchev scoffed only days later.

-The speech is considered one of Kennedy's finest, delivered at the height of the Cold War and the New Frontier.
-It was a great morale boost for West Berliners, who lived in an enclave deep inside East Germany and feared a possible East German occupation.